 You may have noticed the banner on our website of the hard-hatted bloke soaking up the sun in the pool lounger, clearly living the dream.
 Well, it looks like tax rebates for contractors are part of a wave of good times in the construction industry.
 In fact, with recent news of a construction pay rise (particularly for contractors) exceeding other industries, “living the dream” really seems to be the norm for all construction contractors.

 New research gathered in the Hays UK Salary & Recruiting Trends 2016 shows a bullish nature from firms toward contracting construction professionals across all regions of the UK.
-One pullout quote from the earlier construction pay rise piece noted that:

 - For construction, contractor pay on average grew by 5%

 - Most other sectors saw less than half of that level of increase at most

 - Assistant Site Manager salaries in 2015 climbed 8%, higher than any other contractor

 - Senior Site Managers commanded a 10% increase from 2013 to 2014, and another 7% rise from 2014 to 2015

 It goes without saying that much of this comes down to how valuable you construction lot really are.
 In short, competencies like yours are in short supply; the result is more opportunities and the construction pay rise we’re currently seeing.
 In addition to offering a core competency that’s hard to find, you’ve made it clear that your career needs to offer the flexibility for a proper work-life balance that contracting promises.
 Hays Construction Director Duncan Bullimore told Corner Office that companies are looking to up-skill their workforce by hiring candidates with core competencies “and then developing their skills.”